The Relative Performance of the Economy under the Presidents of the United States from 1900 to 2025

 4

 We could have used the year after he was elected to the year his successor takes over.
 The theory in doing it that way is that it takes a year for a president’s policies to have an impact.
-Table 3a versus 3b does this comparison and we did construct many of the tables with annual data that way and while it did change some rankings, it was not significant.
-If you want a copy of those.
+As a check, we also construct the tables that way and while it did result in a few minor changes in some rankings, it was not significant.

 Back to text